davidedelvento/Rpi-pico-i2c-example/README.md

 Looking at the source code of the `i2c_write_raw_blocking` function, it seems correct to me, so I speculate this is a hardware issue.

 ## Possible workaround
 Obviously in most cases one could not or would not want to add carefully crafted and prone-to-break waits in the worker code, so using interrupts is the obvious solution.
-Unfortunately, that does not work either.
-I put some stud example of that approach commented out in the code, which you can try to uncomment and see it hanging in the controller/receiver side too.
-The sender/work continues running with no problem, as one can see e.g. by putting a blinking LED or a `printf` in the interrupt call (never do that in production, but for a test is ok)
+Very unfortunately, that does not work either.
+I put a stud example of such an approach commented out in the code, which you can try to uncomment and see the code hanging.
+Like the non-interrupt based approach, it's hanging in the controller/receiver side.
+The sender/worker continues happily to run, as one can see e.g. by putting a blinking LED or a printf in the interrupt call (never do that in production, but for a test should be ok)

 The only feasible approach is to go really low level, as demonstrated [here](https://github.com/vmilea/pico_i2c_slave/blob/a25d1040950cdb4d37b50e05886c6195307f245c/i2c_slave/i2c_slave.c#L26-L55)